 Check out the Xero careers page for more information about working at Xero.

 At Xero, we want to create a culture of belonging, where differences not only exist but where they are respected, supported and fully celebrated.
 It’s about ensuring our people can be their authentic self, and flourish in an environment where they feel accepted and know they belong.
 LGBTQI+ awareness and support is an important part of creating an inclusive culture at Xero.

 Here are some of the ways that we promote LGBTQI+ awareness and inclusion at Xero:

 Xero has achieved the Rainbow Tick in New Zealand in recognition of our inclusive workplace.

 We provide LGBTQI+ awareness and education across some of our offices.

-We provide options in our internal IT systems for employees to self-identify as non-binary or gender diverse and to indicate their pronouns.
+We provide options in our human resources system for employees to self-identify as non-binary or gender diverse.

 Xero supports employee participation in local Pride parades under the Xero banner.

 We are actively building out programmes that engage and contribute to thriving communities, such as our employee volunteering...